Mushymato/LivestockBazaar/author-guide.md

 Usage: mushymato.LivestockBazaar_Shop \<shopName\>
 ```

-This is the trigger action way to open a livestock bazaar shop.
+This is the trigger action action way to open a livestock bazaar shop.
 It can be used from TriggerActions, dialogue, and more.
 It only accepts the shop name and directly opens the livestock bazaar shop without any question dialog.

 ### Custom Asset: mushymato.LivestockBazaar/Shops